dabodobo/unitree-go2-controller-ros2/README.md

     source install/setup.bash

-Finally we launch the program that program that reads the joysticks and publish the movement of our robot:
+Finally we launch the program that reads the joysticks and publish the movement of our robot:

     ros2 launch logitech-controler controller.launch.py